 - 1. Assessed local geology and historical morphological and shoreline change. - 2.
-Developed a joint probability model of tropical cyclone (TC) storm parameters. - a.
-Methodology defined in Nadal-Caraballo et al.1 and summarized in Chapter 3 and Appendix A. - b.
-The process yielded 660 synthetic TCs that spanned practical probability space for typical coastal storm responses such as storm surge and waves.
+Developed a joint probability model of tropical cyclone (TC) storm parameters. - Methodology defined in Nadal-Caraballo et al. (2018a)

+- The process yielded 660 synthetic TCs that spanned practical probability space for typical coastal storm responses such as storm surge and waves.
 Storm recurrence rates and probability masses were defined for the storms in order to quantify the probabilistic storm hazards.
-In addition, epistemic uncertainty was defined. - c.
-These storms had a frequency range based on storm water levels of approximately one in 1 yr to one in 2000 yr. - 3.
-Applied an optimization scheme based on a genetic algorithm error minimization of the TC water level hazard to determine an optimal suite of the 170 TCs from the base set of 660 synthetic storms. - a.
-The suite of 660 CTXCS TCs spanned the entire Texas coast and neighboring region and spanned the practical probability space. - b.
-The subset of 170 storms optimally characterized the TC response hazard for the coastal region of Bolivar Peninsula, Galveston Island, and Galveston Bay. - 4.
+In addition, epistemic uncertainty was defined. - These storms had a frequency range based on storm water levels of roughly 1 in 1 years to 1 in 2000 years. - 3.
+Applied an optimization scheme based on a genetic algorithm error minimization of the TC water level hazard to determine an optimal suite of the 170 TCs from the base set of 660 synthetic storms. - The suite of 660 CTXCS TCs spanned the entire Texas coast and neighboring region and spanned the practical probability space. - The subset of 170 storms optimally characterized the TC response hazard for the coastal region of Bolivar Peninsula, Galveston Island and Galveston Bay. - 4.
 Adopted the wind and pressure fields for all storms developed for the base 660 TC storms using Planetary Boundary Layer (PBL) TC96 Model.
-Associated TROP2 files, which contain time series of hurricane meteorological parameters such as central pressure, wind speed, location, radius to maximum winds, and heading at 1 hr intervals, were used to define TC meteorological parameters. - 5.
-The TCs were modeled using CSTORM-coupled ADCIRC circulation model and STWAVE wave transformation model.
+Associated TROP files, which contain time series of hurricane meteorological parameters such as central pressure, wind speed, location, radius to maximum winds and heading at 1-hour intervals, were used to define TC meteorological parameters. - 5.
+The TCs were modeled using CSTORM coupled ADCIRC circulation model and STWAVE wave transformation model.
 Revised without-project and with-project ADCIRC and STWAVE grids by refining the base mesh and adding new bathymetry and topography, as well as higher spatial resolution in the areas of the surge barrier and the beach/berm/dune system.
-With-project grids incorporated tentative alternative selection options that include the Galveston Entrance Channel surge barrier system, Galveston ring barrier system, and the dune-berm-beach system.
+With-project grids incorporated tentative alternative selection options that include the Galveston Entrance Channel surge barrier system, Galveston ring barrier system and the dune-berm-beach system. - 6.
+Revalidated CSTORM TC response against observations using historical hurricanes Carla (1961), Bret (1999), Rita (2005), Katrina (2005), Ike (2008), Gustav (2008) and Isaac (2012).